 Federal appeals court rules Trump doesn't have broad immunity from prosecution

 A three-judge panel of the U.S. Court of Appeals for the D.C.
-Circuit has ruled that Donald Trump does not enjoy broad immunity from federal prosecution, a major legal setback for the former president who almost certainly will appeal.
+Circuit has ruled that Donald Trump does not enjoy broad immunity from federal prosecution, a major legal setback for the former president, who said he will appeal.

 They wrote that for the purposes of this criminal case, "former President Trump has become citizen Trump, with all of the defenses of any other criminal defendant."

-The court said that its analysis here is specific to the case in front of them.
+The court said Tuesday that its analysis was specific to the case in front of them.

 One of the D.C.
 Circuit judges, Florence Pan, pressed Trump attorney D. John Sauer at the oral argument about whether a president might sell pardons or nuclear secrets, or even order a Navy SEAL team to kill a political opponent, and still evade criminal prosecution under his theory of the case.